RagnarB83/ash-documentation/docs/setup.rst

 B3.
 Manual
 *****************************************************

-(Use only if semi-automatic approach B1 or B2 does not work)
+(Use only if optons B0, B1 or B2 do not work)

 **Step 1.**